balbasty/cornucopia/README.md

 Cornucopia, or horn of plenty, from latin _cornu_ (horn) and _copi_ (plenty), is a symbol of abundance from classical antiquity.

-The `cornucopia` package provides a generic framework for preprocessing, augmentation, and domain randomization; along with an abundance of specific layers, mostly targetted at (medical) imaging. `cornucopia` is written using a PyTorch backend, and therefore runs on the CPU or GPU.
-However, since gradients are not expected to backpropagate through its layers, it can be used within any dataloader pipeline, independent of the downstream learning framework
+The `cornucopia` package provides a generic framework for preprocessing, augmentation, and domain randomization; along with an abundance of specific layers, mostly targetted at (medical) imaging. `cornucopia` is written using a PyTorch backend, and therefore runs **on the CPU or GPU**.

-(pytorch, tensorflow, jax, ...).
+Cornucopia is *intended* to be used on the GPU for on-line augmentation.
+A quick [benchmark](examples/benchmark.ipynb) of affine and elastic augmentation shows that while cornucopia is slower than [TorchIO](https://github.com/fepegar/torchio) on the CPU (~ 3s vs 1s), it is greatly accelerated on the GPU (~ 50ms).

+Since gradients are not expected to backpropagate through its layers, it can theoretically be used within any dataloader pipeline, independent of the downstream learning framework (pytorch, tensorflow, jax, ...).

 ## Installation